creativenull/efmls-configs-nvim/README.md

 + Out-of-box configurations for 60+ linters & formatters
-+ Intelligently detect tools installed project-wide or system-wide - works only for node/npm, php/composer and ruby/bundler, additional support for other build tools coming soon
++ Intelligently detect tools installed project-wide or system-wide - works only for node/npm, php/composer and ruby/bundler (additional support for other build tools coming soon)
-+ Use `:checkhealth` for quick diagnostic on tools
++ Use `:checkhealth` for a quick diagnostic on tools, to check if tool is available
-+ Ability to customize configurations for your specific project use-cases
++ Ability to customize configurations for your specific project use-cases (see [Advanced Setup](#advanced-configuration-setup))

 ## Vim Docs